jsenv/core/docs/execution/execution.md

 })
 ```

-Finally you can start a debugging session using `jsenv node` debug configuration.<br />
+3. Start a debugging session using `jsenv node`

-I made a video of the debugging session inside vscode, you can see it in the gif below:
+I made a video of the debugging session inside vscode.
+The gif below was generated from that video.

 ![vscode debug node gif](./vscode-debug-node.gif)